elastic/elasticsearch-ruby/elasticsearch-extensions/README.md

 Allows to programatically start and stop an Elasticsearch cluster suitable for isolating tests.

-HTTP service is running on ports `9250-*` by default, and the cluster runs in-memory only.
+The HTTP service is running on ports `9250-*` by default.

 Start and stop the default cluster: